masak/alma/spec/02-expressions.md

 If the call is a runtime invocation, the following steps happen:

 * Evaluate the function expression
-* Confirm that the result is indeed callable, and has a matching signature (or signal a runtime error)
+* Assert that the result is indeed callable, and has a matching signature (or signal a runtime error)
 * Evaluate each of the arguments, from left to right
 * Bind the evaluated argument values to the corresponding parameters
 * Run the function block, expecting a return value back representing the result of the call

-If the call is a macro invocation, the steps happen during compile time instead of at runtime; for details, see [Chapter 12: Macros](12-macros.md).
+If the call is a macro invocation, the corresponding invocation steps happen during compile time instead of at runtime; for details, see [Chapter 13:
+Macros](13-macros.md).

 ## 2.9 Indexed and keyed lookups